What Effect Might User Behavior Information Have on Page Ranking

 Other User Behavior Information

 While the patent filing points to frequency of visits or number of visitors as user statistics that could be used to rank documents, we’re told that “those skilled in the art” will recognize that there are other types of user behavior information and techniques that are “consistent” with the invention.

 We’re also told that instead of maintaining this kind of user behavior information for individual pages, it might be done on a site-by-site basis.
 The site usage information is associated with some or all of the pages on that site.

 User Behavior Information Example

 Three pages are returned on a search for [weather]:

 - The first page was visited 40 times over the past month, with 15 of those 40 visits being by automated agents

 - The second page, which is linked to from the first page, was visited 30 times over the past month, with 10 of those 30 visits coming from Germany

 - The third page, which is linked to by the first two pages, was visited 4 times over the past month

 Under a term-based search ranking approach, the pages might be organized based on how frequently the search query term (“weather”) shows up on each page.
-The second page includes three occurrences of the term “weather”, so it would show up first.
-The third page has “weather” in it twice, so it would be ranked second.
-The first page only has one occurrence of “weather”, so it would be listed last.
+The second page includes three occurrences of the term “weather,” so it would show up first.
+The third page has “weather” in it twice so that it would be ranked second.
+The first page only has one occurrence of “weather,” so it would be listed last.